LeiYuanGit/Statistical-learning-and-the-development-of-knowledge-systems/Markdown/Data-cleaning.md

 # identify ids that are present at both the N and More tasks
 all_within_ids <- inner_join(data_more_long_ids, data_n_long_ids, by = "within_id", all = TRUE) # find children who did both tasks

-# create a new trial-level dataset for children who recieved both tasks
+# create a new trial-level data set for children who received both tasks
 data_more_long_within_data = data_more_long_data %>%
   filter(within_id %in% all_within_ids$within_id) %>%
   mutate(task = "More")